skip to main content

 Taking care of plants adds active interaction to the experience, further nurturing interest and connection to nature.
 Growing edible plants extends the connection even further, stimulating curiosity about the origin of food.

-lively partitions
+Lively partitions

 Planted partitions introduce an interesting textural feature in the space.
 They create privacy while letting light pass through, thus maintaining an open ambiance and preserving prospect views.